Official UK Government Partner

 • Observe and comply with the Study Mind Code of Conduct.

-• Attend all relevant training and development provided by Study Mind and be aware of all their responsibilities in line with Care Act 2014.
+• Attend all relevant training and development provided by Study Mind and be aware of all their responsibilities in line with Keeping Children Safe in Education 2019.

 • If a student discloses to a tutor that they are being abused, the tutor should report this to the Designated Safeguarding Lead (DSL) as soon as possible.
-The Designated Safeguarding Lead (DSL) is responsible for ensuring that vulnerable adults are identified and the appropriate agency involved.
+The Designated Safeguarding Lead (DSL) is responsible for ensuring that children are identified and the appropriate agency involved.

 • Know how to deal with a disclosure of self-harm, suicidal thoughts, suicide attempts, overdosing or eating disorders.
 The Designated Safeguarding Lead should be informed.

-• Report instances of actual or suspected abuse or neglect to the Designated Safeguarding Lead, or in their absence, the Deputy, in line with the Adult Protection Procedures and legal duty for reporting FGM as set out in this policy.
+• Report instances of actual or suspected child abuse or neglect to the Designated Safeguarding Lead, or in their absence, the Deputy, in line with the Child Protection Procedures and legal duty for reporting FGM as set out in this policy.

-• Know what to do in the event of an allegation made against someone working with vulnerable adults.
+• Know what to do in the event of an allegation made against someone working with children.
 If such a disclosure is made, the tutor should report this to the DSL.

 • Be alert to the signs of harm and abuse, including issues that can manifest themselves due to peer on peer abuse.
 This is most likely to include, but not limited to: bullying (including cyber bullying), gender-based violence/sexual assaults and sexting.

-• Tutors should follow the Adult Protection Procedures with regards to peer on peer abuse as outlined in this policy.
+• Tutors should follow the Child Protection Procedures with regards to peer on peer abuse as outlined in this policy.

 • Know the Designated Safeguarding Lead’s name and contact details including telephone numbers and email.